ipfabric/docs/docs/System_Administration/increase_disk_space.md

    ```

 ### Increase Size of Backup Disk

+!!! warning

+    The name of your backup disk may vary depending on your system.
+To find out the name of your backup disk, you can use the `lsblk` command.
+In the following step 5, we will use `vdb` as an example of a backup disk name.
+If your backup disk has a different name, please replace `vdb` with the correct name in step 5.

 Suppose you prepared a backup disk with size of 20 GB with the instructions above and you would like to increase its size (for example to 40 GB).